openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhad_0_0.md

 ### Group 1: Lifeline

-Lifeline group (reserved for communication with the main controller This group supports 1 nodes.
+This group supports 1 node.

 ### Group 2: Basic on/off (triggered at change of the input Q
 state and reflectin

 This group supports 16 nodes.

 ### Group 3: Basic on/off (triggered at change of the input I2
 state and reflecti

 This group supports 16 nodes.

 ### Group 4: Notification report (triggered at change of the input I2
 state and r

 This group supports 16 nodes.

 ### Group 5: Binary Sensor (triggered at change of the input I2
 state and reflect

 This group supports 16 nodes.

 ### Group 6: Basic on/off (triggered at change of the input I3
 state and reflecti

 This group supports 16 nodes.

 ### Group 7: Notification report (triggered at change of the input I3
 state and re

 This group supports 16 nodes.

 ### Group 8: Binary Sensor report(triggered at change of the input I3
 state and r

 This group supports 16 nodes.

 ### Group 9: Multilevel Sensor report (triggered at change of temperature sensor)

 This group supports 16 nodes.